sablier-labs/docs/docs/concepts/05-glossary.md

 A Lockup stream with a constant payment rate per second.

+## Lockup Tranched

+A Lockup stream with a payments in tranches.

-## Milestones
+## Timestamp

-A milestone is the time component of a segment, which itself is a component of a Lockup Dynamic stream.
+A timestamp is the time component of a segment or a tranche.
+It indicated the end of a particular segment or tranche.

-Milestones play a crucial role in the calculation of the custom streaming curve.
+Timestamp plays a crucial role in the calculation of the lockup dynamic and lockup tranched streaming curves.

 ## Monotonicity